tw70455/RodentMRISkullStripping/README.md

 Instruction:
 1) install RodentMRISKullStripping
+'pip install rbm'
+2) Update the rbm
-'pip install rmb'
+'pip install --upgrade rbm'
-2) Give the input and output folder, you should put all the image in NIfTI format in the input folder .
+4) Give the input and output folder, you should put all the image in NIfTI format in the input folder .
-'rbm <input> <output>'
+'rbm -s 0.1 <input> <output>'
+ For -s, the rbm will resample the input image resolution to 0.1*0.1 or 0.05*0.05